eserlxl/vglog-filter/doc/AUR.md

 ### Installation
 - For `aur` mode: Prompts before running `makepkg -si` (unless `CI=1` or `AUTO=y`).
 - For other modes: Automatically runs `makepkg -si`.
-- Respects `--dry-run` flag to skip installation.
+- Respects `--dry-run` flag to skip installation (must be before the mode).

 ## Requirements